Philippe Quinault: Biography

 His libretti are among the very few which are readable without the music, and which are yet carefully adapted to it.
 The very artificiality of the French lyric of the later 17th century, and its resemblance to alexandrines cut into lengths, were aids to Quinault in arranging lyrical dialogue.
 They certainly do not contain very exalted poetry or very perfect drama.
 But they are quite free from the ludicrous doggerel which has made the name libretto a byword, and they have quite enough dramatic merit to carry the reader, much more the spectator, along with them.
 It is not an exaggeration to say that Quinault, coming at the exact time when opera became fashionable out of Italy, had very much to do with establishing it as a permanent European genre.
 His first piece after Psyché (1671) was a kind of classical masque, Les Fêtes de l'Amour et de Bacchus (1672).
-Then came Cadmus et Hermione (1674), Alceste ou le Triomphe d'Alcide (1674), Thésée (1675), Atys (1676), one of his best pieces, and Isis (1677).
+Then came Cadmus et Hermione (1674), Alceste ou le Triomphe d'Alcide (1674), Thésée (1675), Atys (1676), and Isis (1677).
 Alceste was received very negatively by some critics, and this inspired a debate of published opinions by the writers Jean Racine and Charles Perrault which constitutes one of the first exchanges in what would later become known as the Quarrel of the Ancients and the Moderns.

-All these were classical in subject, and so was Proserpine (1680), which was superior to any of them.
-The Triumph of Love (1681) is a mere ballet, but in Persée (1682) and Phaëton (1683) Quinault returned to the classical opera.
+All these were classical in subject, and so was Proserpine (1680).
+The Triumph of Love (1681) is a ballet, but in Persée (1682) and Phaëton (1683) Quinault returned to the classical opera.
 Then he finally deserted it for romantic subjects, in which he was even more successful.
 Amadis de Gaule (1684) and Roland (1685) are arguably his masterpieces, although Armide (1686) is probably the best known opera.
 Lully died in 1687, and Quinault, his occupation gone, became devout, and began a poem called the "Destruction of Heresy".
 He died on 26 November 1688, in Paris.
-Among his less known works is the lyrical, theatrical drama "Bellerephon", in 2 parts: (one probably first published on 1671 and one probably first published on 1679), based on the famous, ancient Greek myth:
+Among his less known works is the lyrical, theatrical drama "Bellerephon", in 2 parts: (one probably first published on 1671 and one probably first published on 1679), based on an ancient Greek myth.